Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Conclusions

-We observed that hyperparameter tuning provides best results for datasets with many classes ($cls>8$), and when there are non-linear decision boundaries.
-On the other hand, defaults seem to be adequate for simple classification problems, where there is a higher separability between the classes.
+Lastly, we explored \acrshort{mtl} to unveil the tuning process so \acrshort{mtl} could explain when to use the tuning approach.
+We observed that hyperparameter tuning provides the best results for datasets with many classes ($cls>8$), and when there are non-linear decision boundaries.
+On the other hand, defaults are adequate for simple classification problems, where there is a higher separability between the classes.
+It can be assumed that the more complex (difficult to classify) a dataset is, the more a \acrshort{dt} algorithm will benefit from hyperparameter tuning.

-Considering the algorithms investigated in this study, each one presented a different behavior under tuning.
-In general, it was possible to observe that the default hyperparameter values are suitable for a large range of datasets, but a fixed value would not be suitable for all the data classification tasks.
+Considering the algorithms investigated in this study, each presented a different behavior under tuning.
+Generally, it was possible to observe that the default hyperparameter values are suitable for many datasets.
+However, a fixed value would only suit some data classification tasks.
 It justifies and motivates the development of recommender systems able to suggest the most appropriate hyperparameter setting for a new problem.